Sub-Module 1.1: Introduction & Basic Images

 cat > ~/webserver/Containerfile << 'EOF'

-FROM quay.io/hummingbird/caddy:latest
+FROM registry.access.redhat.com/hi/caddy:latest

 COPY index.html /usr/share/caddy/